samply/beam/README.md

 ```

 ### Socket connections
 > Note: Only available on builds with the feature `sockets` enabled.
 Both proxy and broker need to be built with this flag.
-There are also prebuild docker images available with this feature.
+There are also prebuilt docker images available with this feature.

 All API requests require the usual authentication header (see [getting started section](#getting-started)).